estebanmunchjones2019/fitness-tracker-services/README.md

 ## General info

 This project was coded to practice [Angular](https://angular.io/) and [Angular Material](https://material.angular.io/), to achieve a nice looking and modern app.
+The state management is done with observables and services, knows as facade pattern.